lcouper/RprogrammingCourse/Week1/README.md

 # R Workshop 1 : Introduction to R #

 Welcome to R!
-You are now joining the ~1-2 million users worldwide enjoying the wonders of R.
+You are now joining >2 million users worldwide enjoying the wonders of R.

 Today's learning objectives are to:
 - understand the benefits of learning R and its application to research